mlcivilengineer/obsankipy/README.md

 ## Quick Start

 ### Try the Example
-With Anki open in the background, run the following in a Linux / MacOS Terminal or Windows Powershell:
+Make sure Anki is open and running in the background, then run the following command in your terminal or PowerShell:

 ```bash
 uv run src/obsankipy.py examples/vault/.obsankipy/config.yaml
 ```

+✅ Important:
+Run this command from the root of the project directory (where examples/ and src/ are located).
+This example uses the sample config located at examples/vault/.obsankipy/config.yaml.
+🧠 This will synchronize the notes and media from the example Obsidian vault to your Anki setup using the provided configuration.

 ### Debug Mode
 ```bash